 '''

-su {HDFS_USER}
+su -1 <HDFS_USER>

 hdfs dfsadmin -finalizeUpgrade

 '''

-You can check the namenode directory to ensure that there is no snapshot of any prior HDFS upgrade.
-In particular, look into the directory \$dfs.namenode.name.dir (or \$dfs.name.dir) on the NameNode.
-Make sure there is only a 'current' directory and no 'previous' directory there.
+5. Check the namenode directory to ensure that there is no snapshot of any prior HDFS upgrade.

-5. Create the following logs and other files.
+Specifically, examine the \$dfs.namenode.name.dir or the \$dfs.name.dir directory on the NameNode host.
+Make sure that only a "\current" directory and no "\previous" directory exists on the NameNode host.

-Creating these logs allows you to check the integrity of the file system post upgrade.
+6. Create the following logs and other files that let you to check the integrity of the file system, post-upgrade.